 Time to make the switch to whole grains!

-This is your chance to fall in love with black and and edamame pasta.
+This is your chance to fall in love with black bean, lentil, pea and edamame pasta.
 They are surprisingly chewy, and delicious.
 Try a few brands to zero in on your favorite.
 If all else fails, try brown rice pasta (you may not even notice the difference!).

 Speaking of brown rice, choose it over white rice next time.
 Give wild rice, or even black rice a try while you’re at it.
 And have you discovered quinoa yet?
 It’s even easier to make than rice (ready in 15 minutes!).
 That in itself is motivation.